 The glycated hemoglobin fraction A1c (HbA1c) is a pivotal blood test in the diagnosis and monitoring of patients with diabetes mellitus.
 A diagnosis of diabetes can be made when HbA1c exceeds 48 mmol/mol (Diabetes Control and Complications Trial (DCCT) units: 6.5%)[1], and adjustment of anti-diabetic treatment based on regular assessment of HbA1c reduces the risk of diabetic complications [2].
 Today, the HbA1c analysis is highly standardised owing to the International Federation of Clinical Chemistry (IFCC) [3], and excellent routine laboratory methods with high analytical performance are widely available at most clinical chemistry departments [4].
 Commonly, a blood sample for the HbA1c analysis has to be drawn before the medical appointment.
 Consequently, patients often have to attend their health care centre twice, and this circumstance may be particularly troublesome for patients with socioeconomic challenges or for patients residing in rural areas with large distances to the blood sampling facility [5, 6].
 Point-of-care testing (POCT) is an alternative to analyses performed at a central laboratory.
 Several POCT devices for the measurement of HbA1c exist [7], and typically, a HbA1c test result is available within a few minutes from a small capillary blood sample.
 Hence, the test may be carried out locally immediately before or during the medical appointment.
 Unfortunately, concerns have been raised as to the analytical performance of the POCT devices.
 In fact, it has been reported that several instruments do not fulfil the required analytical specifications [8, 9].
 Importantly, imprecise measurements may cause undue changes in anti-diabetic therapy with the risk of over- or undertreatment as well as misclassification of disease [10].

 The DCA VantageTM (Siemens Healthineers, Erlangen, Germany) instrument is a frequently used POCT device for HbA1c measurements.
 According to a recent meta-analysis by Hirst et al. [11], more than 30 studies have previously evaluated the analytical performance of the instrument since 1993.
-Interestingly, the authors noted a great variation in reported mean bias between the included studies of -10–3.1 mmol/mol (DCCT -0.96–0.28%), and within individual studies, single POCT measurements could deviate as much as +/-16.4 mmol/mol (DCCT 1.5%) from the comparator method.
-Such unexplained variation may represent a high analytical imprecision, but unfortunately, no studies have examined and identified the most important contributing factors, including different instrument operators, inter-instrument differences or reagent LOT variation.
+Interestingly, the authors noted a great variation in reported mean bias between the included studies of -10–3.1 mmol/mol (-0.96–0.28%), and within individual studies, the differences between DCA VantageTM and the comparator method typically extended over a range of 10.9–16.4 mmol/mol (1.0–1.5%).
+Such unexplained variation may represent a high analytical imprecision, but unfortunately, no studies have examined and identified the most important contributing factors, including different instrument operators, inter-instrument differences or reagent lot variation.
 Also, the majority of studies on POCT devices were performed in a laboratory setting by laboratory personnel and not in a true clinical setting with clinical end-users [11].

-In the present study, we therefore evaluated the “real life” analytical performance of the DCA VantageTM POCT HbA1c analysis in comparison with well-established laboratory HPLC methods 1) by use of a data extract of routine clinical chemistry data and 2) by a prospective method comparison.
-Furthermore, we evaluated the effect of changing reagent LOTs, POCT instruments and operators.
+In the present study, we therefore evaluated the “real life” analytical performance of the DCA VantageTM POCT HbA1c analysis in comparison with well-established laboratory ion exchange HPLC methods 1) by use of a data extract of routine clinical chemistry data and 2) by a prospective method comparison.
+Furthermore, we evaluated the effect of changing reagent lots, POCT instruments and operators.
 The POCT analyses were performed in a true clinical setting at the diabetes out-patient clinic at two different Danish hospitals.

 Materials and methods